PyvesB/Notepad4e/README.md

 Alternatively, head to the [update site](https://pyvesb.github.io/Notepad4e/) and follow the instructions listed there.

-___

-### Contributing

-Contributions are happily accepted through **pull requests** on GitHub.
-Feel free to fork the project and share your code!

-You can also **star this repository** to support the open-source project!

-___

-### Setting your own working copy of the project
+#### :wrench: Setting your own working copy of the project

 * Ensure you have a working version of the [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (Java Development Kit).
 * Download the [RCP and RAP Developers](https://eclipse.org/downloads/eclipse-packages/) version of Eclipse.
 * Make a copy of the repository on your computer.
 You can also create your own fork by clicking on the *Fork* icon on the top right of this page.
-* In Eclipse, go to *File* -> *Import...* -> *Existing Projects into Workspace*.
+* In Eclipse, go to `File` -> `Import...` -> `Existing Projects into Workspace`.
-* In the *Select root directory* field, indicate the location where you downloaded the Notepad4e repository.
+* In the `Select root directory` field, indicate the location where you downloaded the Notepad4e repository.
-* Tick the project that appears in the *Projects* field and click *Finish*.
+* Tick the project that appears in the `Projects` field and click `Finish`.
 * You're ready to go!
-You can now either launch an instance of Eclipse running the plugin by right-clicking on the project and selecting *Run As* -> *Eclipse Application*, or you can export a plugin archive file by selecting *Export* -> *Deployable plug-ins and fragments*.
+You can now either launch an instance of Eclipse running the plugin by right-clicking on the project and selecting `Run As` -> `Eclipse Application`, or you can export a plugin archive file by selecting `Export` -> `Deployable plug-ins and fragments`.

-Please let me know if you encounter any problems by opening an Issue, I am happy to help!
+# Contributing

+#### `$ code`

+Want to make Notepad4e better, faster, stronger?
+Contributions are more than welcome, open a **pull request** and share your code!
+Simply **fork** the repository by clicking on the icon on the top right of this page and you're ready to go!

+#### :speech_balloon: Support

+Thought of a cool idea?
+Found a problem or need some help?
+Simply open an [**issue**](https://github.com/PyvesB/Notepad4e/issues)!

+#### :star: Thanks

+Find the project useful, fun or interesting? **Star** the repository by clicking on the icon on the top right of this page!

+# License

+GNU General Public License v3.0